microsoft/lisa/CONTRIBUTING.md

 * Constants should be `CAPITALIZED_SNAKE_CASE`.
 * When importing a function, try to avoid renaming it with `import as` because it introduces cognitive overhead to track yet another name.
+* When deriving another module’s class (such as `unittest.TestCase`), reuse the class name to avoid confusion, such as `LisaTestCase`, instead of introducing a different connotation like `TestSuite`.

 When in doubt, adhere to existing conventions, or check the style guide.